mcfarljm/fortwrap/docs/manual.md

   by adding "`DerivedTypes.f90`" to the end of the command line.
-* The `-d wrap` option tells FortWrap to put the generated wrapper files in the `wrap` directory (which should already exist).
+* The `-d wrap` option tells FortWrap to put the generated wrapper files in the `wrap` directory.
   Without this option, the files will be generated in the working directory.

 After running FortWrap, you should have a set of wrapper files in